SalarKhosravi/WebDesign3/README.md

 # About this Repo
-This is a repo for those who just start to learn Web Design
+This is a repo for those who just start to learn Web Design in step 3

-For each session there is a file, copy file content in your vscode and html file, then open it by browser like Chrome
+For each session there is some files, copy file content in your vscode and html file, then open it by browser like Chrome

 <br><br>
 ## Follow Rulls: